sumitNITS/Ansible/README.md

-# Ansible
-This repository contains ansible scripts for configuration of management
+## This repository contains ansible scripts for the configuration of management